-Our team has recently started using a press breaker that is successful against all types of presses zone or man-to-man.
-This press breaker not only gets an offense through the press but it also aggressively attacks the basket and offers numerous good-shot opportunities.
+Our team recently started using a press breaker that’s successful against all types of presses — zone and man-to-man.
+This press breaker not only gets an offense through the press, but it also aggressively attacks the basket and offers numerous shot opportunities.

-This simple yet relatively unstoppable system has worked for me at various levels from junior high to high-school varsity.
-Against man-to-man pressure the main strategy is to get the ball in and dribble it up the court.
+This simple, yet relatively unstoppable system worked for me at various levels from junior high to varsity.
+Against man-to-man pressure, the main strategy is to get the ball in and dribble it up the court.
 Below is an explanation of how the system works against zone presses.

-DIAGRAM 2: As soon as 1 has secured the ball and is ready to make the inbounds pass 3 goes opposite 2.
-Instruct your players to cut in front of opposing defenders so that the inbounds pass cannot be denied.
+DIAGRAM 2: As soon as 1 has secured the ball and is ready to make the inbound pass, 3 goes opposite 2.
+Instruct your players to cut in front of opposing defenders, so that the inbounds pass cannot be denied.

-DIAGRAM 5: If one of the guards takes the middle spot then 1 breaks downcourt to fill the space vacated by the guard and trades duties with him or her.
+DIAGRAM 5: If one of the guards takes the middle spot, 1 breaks downcourt to fill the space vacated by the guard and trades duties with them.

 The key teaching point in breaking a press is that the receiver of the pass must catch the ball and look upcourt for the best option pass or dribble.